SkynetLabs/skynet-kernel/README.md

   Merkle proofs provided by the portal.
 This will include changing which endpoint it calls so that the proofs exist at all.

++ There is no spec for what the Skynet file should look like to instruct the kernel of the user's portal prefernces, we need to build one.
+Might make sense to wait to do this until we have support for setting the user's preferred portals in the kernel proper.
+The design I'm leaning towards is to just use a generic json object, so that the full kernel can insert more fields and basically entirely ignore the bootstrap ones.

++ We need to update the progressiveFetch API so that in the event of a malicious portal (or even a dysfuncitonal one), we can track that portal for the given API endpoint.
+This includes changing the way we handle the catch for 5XX calls, because the caller needs to know that one of the portals failed...

++ The downloadSkylink call needs to be extended so that it can verify large file downloads on top of small file downloads.

++ The registry reads and writes should be updated so that they use encryption.
+  This has complications when you are using a resolver link to load the kernel, probably the user will not switch to an encrypted kernel until they pick their own, but we should still have the extension capable of detecting and decrypting an encrypted kernel.

 + Create all of the overwrites in the kernel to replace the default functions loaded by the extension.
 We want to make sure that the user gets a consistent experience, and we don't trust all browser extensions to use exactly the same